2nd ROUND: April 21-23

 About the New Play-Reading Festival:

 Did you ever wonder how new plays are chosen for production?
-Here’s your chance to find out–and, if you wish, participate in the process!In our New Play-Reading Festival, four brand-new plays for young audiences, chosen from 100 submitted works, will be read by professional and community artists in a casual setting.
+Here’s your chance to find out–and, if you wish, participate in the process!In our New Play-Reading Festival, four brand-new plays for young audiences, chosen from over 100 submitted works, will be read by professional and community artists in a casual setting.
 Following each reading, the entire family can participate in discussion of the work with our professional team.
-One of the four plays will be selected to become a fully mounted Main Stage production in 2015!
+One of the four plays will be selected to become a fully mounted production in 2018!
 Bring the family for this unique theatre event!

 THE UNDERGROUND LIBRARY by Jon Keevy (South Africa)